By MICK ROBERTS ©

 By 1954, Ivor at the age of 49 had divorced his wife, Evelyn, and had a new woman in his life – wealthy Kiama widow, Thelma Stewart.
-His new partner, both in life and business, had lost her husband, who died in May 1952.
+His new partner, both in life and business, had lost her husband in May 1952.

 Ivor and Thelma secured the license of the Federal Hotel in Bourke, in western NSW, in May 1954.
 They married in Bourke that same month, and managed the pub there until the late 1950s.
 The Western Herald reported on May 28 1954: